South Australia rural and remote health services

 Travelling to medical and health services

-If you need to travel long distances to receive medical and health services, you might be eligible for support through the Patient Assistance Transport Scheme.
+If you need to travel long distances for medical and health services, you might be able to get help through the Patient Assistance Transport Scheme.

-You can also ask your referring health service, or the hospital’s pre-admission team, about what support might be available.
+You can also ask your referring health service, or the hospital's pre-admission team, about what support might be available to you.
 Royal Adelaide Hospital has online information and a rural liaison nurse.
 Flinders Medical Centre also has online information for country patients.

 If you are travelling with a seriously ill child, organisations such as Ronald McDonald House can help with accommodation.

-- In a medical emergency, immediately dial triple zero (000).
+In a medical emergency, immediately dial triple zero (000), and ask for an ambulance.

 - My Aged Care